r2dbc/r2dbc.github.io/index.md

 [TODO: graphic] People wanting to scale while retaining usage of relational databases are cut off from reactive programming due to existing standards.
 R2DBC introduces a new API that allows asynchronous, non-blocking code that work efficiently with relational databases.

-# Project Reactor [align:right]
+# Cloud Ready [align:right]

-[TODO: graphic] [Project Reactor](http://projectreactor.io), Pivotal's implementation of Reactive Streams, merges reactive backpressure with functional programming.
-Reactor makes it easy to connect the most tried and true database engines with a scalable API.
+[TODO: graphic] R2DBC supports [cloud native](https://pivotal.io/cloud-native) apps where relational databases like PostgreSQL, MySQL, and others are found.
+Have the freedom to pick the right one for the job and not be confined by API.

 # Community [align:left]

 [TODO: graphic] While led by members of the Spring team at Pivotal, R2DBC depends upon community support.
 Contributors from all relational data stores are invited to participate in building a reactive, relational future.